 As with leasing rates, the cost of hunting ground varies widely depending on location and the perceived quality of the property.
 Typically, the price is determined on a per-acre basis.
 If shopping, check around for land prices in your area, keeping in mind the location and layout.
 Fifty acres of prime, tillable farm land may cost significantly more than 100 acres of clear-cut thicket, for example (even though the clear-cut thicket may provide better hunting).
 Increasingly, the hunting value is being considered in the overall per-acre cost of land in many areas.

 You can shop for hunting land on your own, or enlist the help of a real estate agent.
 These days, there are many real estate companies that specialize in brokering hunting property.
-We recommend Whitetail Properties, but there are good agencies right down to the local level.
+There are good agencies right down to the local level.
 If you go this route, it’s important to be up front with your agent about the type of ground you’re after, the money you have (or don’t have) to spend, and the debt burden you’re willing to take on.
 This way, no one’s time is wasted.

 Buying land is more expensive than leasing land.
 No doubt about that.
 But to many who do it, the extra cost is more than offset by the pride and satisfaction of having “your own place” to do with as you wish.
 Shoot only big bucks.
 Shoot all bucks.
 Plant food plots.
 Build box blinds.
 Wheel in a mobile home, stake out some pink flamingos and throw a raucous party the night before deer season, if that’s what you like.
 The ground belongs to you.

 Regardless of the time of year – early season, late season, even the rut – a whitetail’s daily movements are dominated by food.
 While a deer’s dietary requirements and preferences change throughout the season (and sometimes, even by the week), some food sources are standout favorites every fall.